Frontpoint vs Lifeshield

-I would recommend that you purchase a security system from Frontpoint rather than one from Lifeshield due to its superior installation, customer support, and app.
+I recommend purchasing a security system from Frontpoint rather than one from Lifeshield due to its superior installation, customer support, and app.
 The only thing I wish Frontpoint had is an option to self-monitor and lower monthly fees like Lifeshield.
-Despite this, I think Frontpoint’s team does a better job of securing your home.
+Despite this, I think Frontpoint’s team does better securing your home.

 Pick Frontpoint if you’d like…

 - Easy DIY installation: most of Frontpoint’s system is wireless and peel-and-stick, so installation won’t take much out of you.